 Vientiane, Laos’ modern capital

 Vientiane was Laos’ capital from 1560 to 1828.
-But the city was then completely destroyed in a disastrous war with Siam (Thailand), and the royal family moved the capital back to Luang Prabang where it had been previously.
-Vientiane lay in ruins until the French rebuilt it as the capital of the French Protectorate in 1899; it has remained the capital ever since, even though the royal family stayed in Luang Prabang from 1828 until the Communists threw them out completely in 1975.
+The city was completely destroyed in a disastrous war with Siam (Thailand), and the royal family moved the capital back to Luang Prabang.
+Vientiane lay in ruins until the French rebuilt it as the capital of the French Protectorate in 1899; it has remained the capital ever since, even though the royal family stayed in Luang Prabang from 1828 until the Communists threw them out in 1975.

-Since creating this website, I’ve learned that Vientiane stirs up very strong feelings.
+Since creating this website, I’ve learned that Vientiane stirs up strong feelings.

-Some tourists (particularly people who want action-packed days) hate it, think it’s boring as hell, and they are angry that they wasted a single precious vacation day there.
+Some tourists (particularly thrill-seekers) hate it, think it’s boring as hell, and they are angry that they wasted a single precious vacation day there.
+Some say it has the disadvantages of a loud city without enough culture to compensate.

 Other tourists find Vientiane absolutely enchanting — even after 5 or more days there, not doing a great deal, totally chilling out, they don’t want to leave.

-My personal opinion is that Vientiane is okay, but there are many better places in Laos to spend your time (including mellow places to chill out).
-If you will be in Laos for over three months (enough time to see everything) then absolutely go to Vientiane, otherwise I’d skip it or just spend one day there.
-After I first wrote that, the hate mail flowed briskly from a few who disagree with me.
-So I kept asking people who like Vientiane WHY they like it, WHAT a tourist should do there for more than 2 days, and WHICH other places in Laos people should skip to make time for Vientiane.
+I think Vientiane is okay, but there are many better places in Laos to spend your time (including mellow places to chill out).
+If you will be in Laos for >3 months then absolutely go to Vientiane, otherwise I’d skip it or just spend one day there.
+After I first wrote that, the hate mail flowed briskly.
+So I kept asking people who like Vientiane WHY they like it, WHAT a tourist there should do for more than 2 days, and WHICH other places in Laos people should skip to make time for Vientiane.
 For months, the only answers I got back were “You’re an awful person, go away!”

 But finally on 27 November 2023, an eloquent traveller named Elaine Allison on the Travelling in Laos Facebook site wrote the following, and agreed that I could reproduce it here.
 So, here is one person’s opinion on why Vientiane is wonderful and you should spend time there.
 I think this is very well written, and worth your time.
 My own opinion (which is different) follows below Elaine’s.